muralimallela/ML_LAB/3-k-nearest-neighbours-classification/README.md

 ## Installation

-Before running the script, make sure to install the scikit-learn module.
+Before running the script, make sure to install the `scikit-learn module`.
 You can do this via pip:

 ```bash
 pip install scikit-learn